OPPORTIUNITIES

 Applications

-Based on support provided by the Axis Bank Foundation, 3 fellowships will be provided per year for the next five years.
-These funds are meant to support field research that uses facilities at the RAMBLE field station.
-The budget should not exceed INR 200,000, including costs that are charged for the use of the Banni field station (please visit the field station facilities tab for more details).
+The fellowship is supported by Sahjeevan.
+These funds are meant to support field research that uses facilities at the RAMBLE field station or logistical support in the identified landscape.
+The budget should not exceed 2,00,000, including costs that are charged for the use of the Banni field station (please visit the field station facilities tab for more details).
+There is a scope of negotiations on budget as per the research design and timeline.

 The RAMBLE research committee is the final authority to decide on all fellowship applications and considers applications around the year.